RealTrippR/RealTrippR/README.md

 **About me**

 Hi!
 I'm a developer passionate about technology and software development.
-My journey in the world of coding began 5 years ago, when I learned the basics of Lua.
+My journey in the world of coding began 5 years ago, when I learned the basics of Lua, driven by an interest in game development.
 Since then I branched out, tackling python, C and C++.